chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

 ### 8. Bonus: organizing longform writing

-Not strictly part of the workflow discussed here, but a much related issue is the question how to organize longform writing process itself.
+Not strictly part of the workflow discussed here, but a much related issue is the question of how to organize longform writing process itself.
 The basic approach ("dump everything into one document") is of course unsatisfactory.
 However, there are several very different solutions to this: